 If you've had a flu shot this year, you have the best protection from swine flu.
 And make sure to get the shot.
 The nasal spray vaccine doesn’t work as well for people with chronic conditions.
-Ask your doctor if you should also get a pneumonia vaccine as well.
+Ask your doctor if you should also get a pneumonia vaccine, too.

 Insist Your Close Family Members Get the Vaccine